4GeeksAcademy/python-lists-loops-programming-exercises/exercises/12.4-Map_list_of_objects/README.md

 The most common scenario for the mapping function is for simplifying given lists, for example:

-The current algorithm creates a lists with only the names of the people and prints it on the console.
+The current algorithm creates a list with only the names of the people and prints it on the console.

 ## 📝 Instructions:

 1. At this time the function is printing the names only.

-2. Please update the mapping function so it creates a list where each item contains the following:
+Please update the mapping function so it creates a list where each item contains the following:

 `Hello, my name is Joe and I am 13 years old`